 Sandakan is also a short bus ride from Kota Kinabalu so take a trip to Mt.
 Kinabalu too, the highest mountain in Malaysia.

 Many head to Kuala Lumpur for a taste of a modern city of shopping and gastronomic delights.
-However, Kuala Lumpur also provides access to some of the most idyllic retreats — head to the Berembun Forest Reserve, a 4,000 acres protected rainforest, for a quick getaway and hike in search of a WW2 plane wreck; spend a weekend in Janda Baik, the quintessential Malaysian countryside experience of cycling and lush greenery; refresh yourself with a eco-glamping trip deep in Selangor Jungle — whoever said you can't explore nature from a city?
+However, KL also provides access to some of the most idyllic retreats — head to Berembun Forest Reserve, a 4,000 acres protected rainforest, for a hike in search of a WW2 plane wreck; spend a weekend in Bentong, the quintessential Malaysian countryside experience of visiting farms; refresh yourself with an eco-glamping trip deep in Selangor Jungle; or enjoy a wet day trip of abseiling in Gopeng — whoever said you can't explore nature from a city?

 Many flock to Penang, an rustic old town termed as the 'Food Capital' of Malaysia, for a taste of its old town charm.
 For those who enjoy mixing up their city trips with a bit of nature, consider spending a few days in Balik Pulau, staying in a durian farm or retreating into an exclusive jungle villa.